 Shabana Azmi's mother Shaukat Kaifi passes away at 93

-"She was 93 and she was having one problem after another.
-She was admitted to Kokikaben Dhirubai Ambani hospital, for certain days she was in the ICU and then she was out of ICU.
+"She was 93 and was having one problem after another.
+She was admitted to Kokilaben Dhirubhai Ambani Hospital.
+For certain days she was in the ICU and then she was out of ICU.
 It was all age related," he said.
 "Ultimately they brought her home.
-She wanted to come back to her own room she stayed for a day or two and then passed away.
+She wanted to come back to her own room where she stayed for a day or two and then passed away.
 Shabana is in Mumbai," Akhtar, who is in the US, told PTI.

 Her last film was Shaadi Ali's "Saathiya" .
 After Kaifi Azmi's demise in 2002, she wrote an autobiography, "Kaifi and I" which has also been adapted to a play "Kaifi aur Main".
 It premiered in Mumbai in 2006 on the fourth death anniversary of Kaifi Azmi.